ardanlabs/gotraining/topics/go/profiling/trace/README.md

-## Trace Profiling
+## Tracing

-The trace profiling can help identify the health of your programs.
+The tracing can help identify not only what is happening but also what is not happening when your program is running.
 We will use a simple program to learn how to navigate and read some of the tracing information you can find in the trace tool.

 ## Basic Skills